truenas/documentation/content/SCALE/SCALETutorials/Storage/_index.md

 The SCALE Storage section has controls for pool, snapshot, and disk management.
 The storage section also has options for datasets, zvols, and permissions.

-For guidance on clustering storage across multiple SCALE systems, see [Clustering and Sharing SCALE Volumes with TrueCommand](https://www.truenas.com/docs/solutions/integrations/smbclustering/).

 ## Storage Overview

 ![StorageSCALE](/images/SCALE/Storage/StorageDashboardWithPool.png "TrueNAS SCALE Storage")